Paycom Software, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityPaycom sells cloud HCM software that handles payroll, HR, time, talent, and compliance workflows for small and mid-sized employers.High
+Business qualityPaycom sells cloud HCM software that handles payroll, HR, time, talent, and compliance workflows for small and mid-sized employers, with TTM revenue near $2.09 billion.High

 MoatThe moat is built from payroll reliability, compliance knowledge, integrated employee data, implementation friction, recurring workflows, and scale, but it faces strong platform competition.Medium-high

-ManagementFounder and CEO Chad Richison has kept Paycom highly profitable and shareholder-return focused, while the large buyback program and executive incentives require continued scrutiny.Medium
+ManagementFounder and CEO Chad Richison has kept Paycom highly profitable and shareholder-return focused, while the large buyback program funded partly with revolver borrowing and executive incentives require continued scrutiny.Medium

-ValuationAt $139.08, the verified model showed about 17.21 times 2025 GAAP EPS and a 6.22% free cash flow yield, but the multiple still assumes durable cash generation after slower growth.High
+ValuationAt $163.96, the verified model showed about 19.15 times trailing GAAP EPS and a 5.83% free cash flow yield, with a forward PE of 14.50, but the multiple still assumes durable cash generation after slower growth.High

-Risk levelThe main risks are slower HCM demand, client churn, aggressive competitors, AI disruption, cyber and regulatory incidents, interest-rate exposure, and repurchase-funded leverage.Medium-high
+Risk levelThe main risks are slower HCM demand, client churn, aggressive competitors, AI disruption, cyber and regulatory incidents, the August 5 report, interest-rate exposure, and repurchase-funded leverage.Medium-high

-AI confidenceAI can organize Paycom filings and calculate scenarios, but it cannot reliably forecast client wins, AI product adoption, market multiples, or stock prices.High data confidence
+AI confidenceAI can organize Paycom filings and calculate scenarios, but it cannot reliably forecast client wins, AI product adoption, the August 5 result, market multiples, or stock prices.High data confidence

 Investment certaintyThe business quality is clearer than the future return.
-The stock needs sustained retention, automation adoption, and cash generation to support a higher value.Medium
+The stock needs sustained retention, automation adoption, and cash generation, plus a debt level that does not constrain flexibility.Medium

 PAYC AI stock forecast